 We all need a hobby.
 But the best hobbies are those that help us prepare to be self-sufficient in a way that’s also fun and gratifying.

 So that if we ever need to depend on the skills we’ve acquired while tinkering around on the weekends, we will be fully proficient.
-Home brewing is one of these life skills.
+Learning about home brewing instructions is one of these life skills.

 The Ins and Outs of Legal Brewing

 As you can imagine, alcohol production is a heavily rated enterprise at almost every level, even on the smallest scale.
 And even though prohibition ended with the 21st Amendment, the authorities are not big fans of those they deem “bootleggers.”

 In most states, alcohol is regulated by the volume you produce.
 In Texas, for example, home brewers can brew “no more than 200 gallons” of beer without a permit from The Alcoholic Beverage Commission (TABC).

 The American Home Brewer’s Association has put together an easy-to-use database to find out what’s permissible in your home state.

 Watch this video for an introduction to home brewing by Default Name:

 Learning to brew beer is a rewarding skill on every level.
 You’ll be a hit at parties, your friends will think you’re a genius, and you’ll have an extremely valuable skill should you ever need to thrive in a barter economy.

 My advice is to dive in straight in then invest in some equipment.
 Good luck and Cheers!